Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical

-I note three caveats about my approach.
+I note three caveats when the proposed approach is used.
 First, it takes up more space than presenting regression tables, the common presentation style in social science.
-Therefore, if we wanted to present all regression coefficients using my approach, it would be too cumbersome.
+Therefore, presenting all regression coefficients using my approach would be too cumbersome.
 Yet, the purpose of quantitative causal research in social science is usually to estimate the effect size of a causal factor or two, and the remaining regressors are controls to enable the identification of the causal effect(s) of interest.
 Indeed, it is often hard to interpret all regression coefficients causally because of complex causal mechanisms \autocite{Keele2020}.
 When researchers use matching instead of regression, they typically report only the effect of a treatment variable \autocite[1--2]{Keele2020}, although the identification strategy is the same -- selection on observables \autocite[321--22]{Keele2015}.
 Thus, if researchers are interested in estimating causal effects, they usually need to report only one or two causal factors.
 If so, it is not a problem even if my proposed approach takes more space than regression tables.

-Second, if the effect size is scaled in a nonintuitive measure (such as a log odds ratio in logistic regression), researchers will need to convert it to an intuitive scale to make my approach work best \autocite[for detail, see][]{Sarma2020}.
-For example, in the case of logistic regression, researchers can express an effect size as a difference in the predicted likelihood of an outcome variable.
+Second, if the effect size is scaled in a nonintuitive measure (such as a log odds ratio in logistic regression), researchers should convert it to an intuitive scale to facilitate interpretation \autocite[for details, see][]{Sarma2020}.
+For example, in the case of logistic regression, researchers can express an effect size as the difference in the predicted likelihood of an outcome variable between different treatment statuses.